MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 1. Select **Dataflows**.
 1. Select **Edit refresh settings** for the **CoE BYODL Makers** dataflow.
     :::image type="content" source="media/byodl-5.png" alt-text="Edit refresh settings for the CoE BYODL Makers dataflow.":::
 1. Select **Refresh automatically** and configure a daily refresh.
-Check when files are usually written to your storage account by the Data Export feature, and set the daily refresh of the dataflow up for after that.
+Check when files are written to your storage account by the Data Export feature, and set the daily refresh of the dataflow up for after that time.
 This means the dataflow will run after data is exported to your storage account.
     :::image type="content" source="media/byodl-6.png" alt-text="Configure a daily refresh for the CoE BYODL Makers dataflow.":::

 ## Set up the CoE Admin Command Center App